...

 She has a strong desire to succeed.

-Usage: formal/informalContext: Describing emotions, sensations, or experiences.
+Usage: formal/informalContext: Describing emotions, weather, or experiences.

 Example:

-He has a strong personality.
+This medicine has a strong effect.

 Example: